CreatorWorkflowsNow/lab_aemc/docs/220-configure-prod-environments.md

 permalink: /docs/configure-prod-environments
 ---

-# Configure Environments in Prod

 {: .d-inline-block }
-READY
+# Configure Prod Environments
+{: .d-inline-block }
+Published 3/13/2023
 {: .label .label-green }

+[Previous][PREV]{: .btn .mr-4 .fs-2}
+[Next][NEXT]{: .btn .btn-purple .fs-2}

 {: .note}
 > *At times in the lab, the term 'instance' and 'environment' are used interchangeably.
 They both refer to a ServiceNow instance.*

-Environment ```[sn_pipeline_environment]``` records contain information about a ServiceNow instance and how to access it.
+*Environment ```[sn_pipeline_environment]``` records contain information about a ServiceNow instance and how to access it.*

-Together, they make up a Pipeline.
-You must first configure the Environment records before the Pipeline can be setup.
+*Together, they make up a Pipeline.
+You must first configure the Environment records before the Pipeline can be setup.*

-Environment records do not sync across instances so creation is required on all instances (production and sub-production).
+*Environment records do not sync across instances so creation is required on all instances (production and sub-production).*

-In this section, you will configure Environments for your Pipeline on your Prod instance.
+*In this section, you will configure Environments for your Pipeline on your Prod instance.*

 ---